MikeKovarik/rage-edit/README.md

 `undefined` is returned if either `path` or `name` doesn't exist.

-Read value is automatically converted into matching JS type according with a table from [`type` section](#options.type).
+Read value is automatically converted into matching JS type according with a table from ["Type infering and conversions" section](#caveats.type-infering).

 ### Examples: